T-Mobile’s Highly Successful Take on Training

 As Jennifer Falkenberg, Director of Customer Service Learning & Development at T-Mobile, shared, T-Mobile’s customer care organization trains 20,000 front line reps and leaders over 22 unique lines of business, in addition to training 17 US call centers and service partner call centers across the globe.

-Each of these different audiences has a different learning curriculum designed for its specific business operations—which means T-Mobile updates, maintains, and delivers tons of content on a regular basis.
+Each of these different audiences has a different learning curriculum designed for its specific business operations—which means T-Mobile updates, maintains, and delivers tons of learning content on a regular basis.
 T-Mobile knew it needed a new strategy to manage that content.

 When it comes to speed-to-market, for example, it’s critical for T-Mobile to be agile in order to contend with much larger carriers.
 As Sr. Program Manager Tony Gonzalez put it, when you’re up against the bigger guy in the ring, “the way you win is by being fast.”
 T-Mobile needed the pace of its learning content to match the pace of its volatile market.